 13. Always carry your own toilet paper.
 Some bathrooms don’t offer free or any paper.

 15. Some countries/cities have older plumbing that can’t handle toilet paper.
-If you see a wastebasket next to the toilet, place TP there and not in the toilet.
+Usually there’s a sign asking you to place TP (and other personal hygiene items) in the waste basket and not in the toilet.

 Dining Around the World